vaibhavmehrotraml/data-512-homework_2/README.md

+# Goal
+The goal of this project is to try and identify biases in Wikipedia article data about cities in the US.
+We plan to use multiple data sources to analyse per capital presence of articles and their quality.

+# Data Sources
+- List of cities (Wikipedia): https://en.wikipedia.org/wiki/Category:Lists_of_cities_in_the_United_States_by_state
+- Population Data (Census Bureau): https://www.census.gov/data/tables/time-series/demo/popest/2020s-state-total.html
+- List of regions in the US (Wikipedia): https://en.wikipedia.org/wiki/List_of_regions_of_the_United_States#Census_Bureau%E2%80%93designated_regions_and_divisions
+- ORES Article Scores (Wiki): https://www.mediawiki.org/wiki/ORES, https://www.mediawiki.org/wiki/API:Info

 # Files
 - HW2.ipynb: Main notebook with all steps and intermediate results
 - pipeline.log: Log file to track API hits of the ORES model
 - json_data/: Folder with JSON dumps of the page info requests
 - ores_json_data/: Folder with JSON dumps of the ORES model requests
+> Note!
+Collecting this data took several hours!
+Try to re-use instead of recollect

 - us_cities_by_state_SEPT.2023.csv: Crawled list of US cities inside states, taken from https://en.wikipedia.org/wiki/Category:Lists_of_cities_in_the_United_States_by_state
 - wp_scored_city_articles_by_state.csv: Results with merged datasets of cities, articles and population made according to HW schema